Emotional Toll of Alzheimer’s on Family Caregivers

 They also offer practical advice and emotional support, which improves the mental well-being of carers.

-Community engagement is crucial to the of these support groups.
+Community engagement is crucial to the success of these support groups.

 By creating an environment where family carers feel connected and understood, community engagement enhances resilience and provides a sense of belonging.